• [email protected]

 By implementing pre-employment screening, your business can minimise the risk of becoming a victim of employee fraud.

-At VerifyNow, we believe that these checks aren’t just for an improved recruitment process but should also be a part of an overall risk management strategy.
+At Accurate Australia, we believe that these checks aren’t just for an improved recruitment process but should also be a part of an overall risk management strategy.

 With every industry having a different level of risk, it’s good value to consult with an expert.
 We can help identify what types of assessments, verification and checks should be done to ensure that you’re minimising the chances of employee fraud in your business.